The Klay Approach

 Woman with blonde hair in a casual white sweater and black jeans, smiling and leaning against a white pedestal in a minimalistic white room.

-Bec has a Master of Counselling and is a member of the Australian Counselling Association (ACA).
-With a decade of experience working in multidisciplinary teams within clinical mental health settings, Bec has made a conscious decision to move away from a clinical or pathologising approach to mental health.
+Bec holds a Master of Counselling and is a Level 2 member of the Australian Counselling Association (ACA).
+With over a decade of experience working in multidisciplinary teams within clinical mental health settings, Bec has made a conscious decision to move away from a clinical or pathologising view of emotional distress.

-In her downtime, Bec enjoys getting lost in a good book or TV series, watching movies, going to Pilates, and spending quality time with her husband, friends and family.
-She’s a devoted cat mum to a very spoilt girl, Millie.
-She’s also a passionate AFL supporter - cheering (loudly) for Collingwood, but she hopes you won’t hold that against her!
+Outside of the therapy room, Bec enjoys getting lost in a good book or TV series, going to Pilates, and spending time with her friends and family.
+She is a passionate AFL supporter, cheering (loudly) for Collingwood, though she hopes you won’t hold that against her.

 Two women having a conversation in a bright, white room.
 One is sitting on a sofa with checkered pillow, the other on a chair, smiling.